The One and Only Tip You Need to Know to Quickly Pay Off Your Mortgage

 If the lender says you have to pay $900 per month, then pay $950 or $1000.
 Don’t just pay what is needed, you need to pay more!

-All the other points about eliminating coffee, or creating a budget, or eating out less are just ways to save money.
+All the other points you may have read about eliminating coffee, or creating a budget, or eating out less are just ways to save money.
 But, saving money won’t help unless you use it to pay more than the required amount!

 It’s really that simple.
 If you pay more than you have to, you’ll pay off your mortgage faster.